cjlee112/pygr/doc/rest/reference/sqlgraph.rst

   server-side cursors to minimize memory usage.
 Since blockIterators always fetchs all rows requested from its ``SELECT``, the server-side cursor problem described above does not occur.

-  This is the default iteration protocol for use with ``MySQLdb``.
+This appears to have problems on Windows, and is not recommended, simply because ``MySQLdb`` server side cursors are not widely used in the community and may not be reliable.

 * ``serverSideCursors=False, blockIterators=True``:
   this again uses the blockIterator algorithm, but with a regular ``MySQLdb`` cursor.
+  This is the default iteration protocol for use with ``MySQLdb``.

 * ``serverSideCursors=False, blockIterators=False``:
   this reverts to a simple, standard approach (``SELECT``